malscan/malscan/README.md

 The purpose of the refactor branch is to rewrite Malscan, previously written in shell script, into Python.
 If you are interested in participating in the rewrite contact me directly at `jgrancell@malscan.com`.
-If you're just interested in using Malscan, look at the `master` branch or visit https://docs.malscan.com
+If you're just interested in using Malscan, look at the `1.x` branch or visit https://docs.malscan.com

 ## Usage